View more

 Giga Connectivity Centre

 In this age where an image travels within milliseconds, where a child’s face in vulnerable situation can be uploaded, shared, and forgotten in the span of a scroll.
-This roundtable invites us to pause and ask:

 What does it mean to see ethically?
 To photograph responsibly?
 To tell stories that illuminate rather than exploit?